rhkdck1/RmcCoin/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the microd tests manually, launch `src/test/test_bitcoin`.
+To run the romanced tests manually, launch `src/test/test_bitcoin`.
 To recompile after a test file was modified, run `make` and then run the test again.
-If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the microd tests.
+If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the romanced tests.

-To add more microd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more romanced tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the micro-qt tests manually, launch `src/qt/test/test_micro-qt`
+To run the romance-qt tests manually, launch `src/qt/test/test_romance-qt`

-To add more micro-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more romance-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests